 TR 22.990 covers utilizing off-network and on-network communications at the same time and the traffic characteristic of off-network communications.

 6.x.6 Potential New Requirements needed to support the use case

+Note: Those requirements are intended to be included in Section 6 of TS 22.289[x].

 6.x.6.1 Requirements related to the Service layer

-[PR 6.x.6.1-1] The FRMCS System shall support multiple edge servers along rail tracks and FRMCS UEs shall connect multiple edge servers simultaneously.
+[PR 6.x.6.1-1] FRMCS UEs shall connect multiple edge servers simultaneously which are located along rail tracks.

+[Editor’s note: The potential requirements for FRMCS UEs to identify the edge servers are FFS]

+[Editor’s note: The potential requirements for edge servers to authorize the FRMCS UEs are FFS]

 6.x.6.2 Requirements related to the Transport layer